I'm Cassidy Cash.

+September 2019.
 Cash, Cassidy.
 That Shakespeare Life: How One Determined History Podcast Began.
 The Use of English.
 The English Association Journal for Teachers or English.
-September 2019.
+University of Liecester.
+Malcolm Hebron, Editor.

-Tudor Society Speaker, “The Life of William Shakespeare”, Documentary Short Presentation, Tudor Society online virtual summit hosted by Claire Ridgeway.
-August 2019.
+Tudor Society Speaker, “The Life of William Shakespeare”, Documentary Short Presentation, Tudor Society online virtual summit hosted by Claire Ridgeway

 Best Shakespeare Themed Animation.
 Shakespeare Film Festival.
 Shakespeare Birthplace Trust.
 Award selected by Kenneth Branagh.
 September 2018

 Speaker/Presenter at Tudor Summit 2018 | “What it was like to attend a Shakespeare play at The Globe Theater in 1600”

 Renaissance England History Podcast | 10 Foods From Shakespeare's Plays That Shakespeare (Probably) Ate Himself (guest article)